-The City of York is currently progressing with implementation of a voluntary CAZ which would be based on engine type and on the frequency of movements into the CAZ City Centre area.
+The City of York has recently made available its proposals on a voluntary CAZ which would be based on engine type and on the frequency of movements into the CAZ City Centre area.
 The most frequent buses travelling into the City Centre will be required to meet Euro VI sooner whilst less frequent services are out of scope.

-This is a sensible approach and CPT would urge GM Authorities to consider a similar position which would give services which enter the CAZ less frequently a longer lead in time to compliance.
-This would ensure the continued viability of less economic journeys.
+This is a sensible approach and CPT would urge Sheffield City Council to consider a similar position which would give operators who enter the CAZ less frequently a longer lead in time to compliance.
+This would ensure the continued viability of less economic journeys and is particularly important given the current absence of any coach retrofit solution.
 This could even be considered as a temporary solution.

-This principal could be considered for coach operators from further afield making a small number of trips into GM per annum with a minimum number of incursions before charges begin which would not penalise operators making a low number of journeys.
+This principal could be considered for coach operators making a small number of trips into Sheffield per annum with a minimum number of incursions before charges begin.